Spider-Man J

-Spider-Man J (スパイダーマンJ, Supaidāman J) is a manga by Yamanaka Akira, following Kakeru Amano as Spider-Man J. It ran in the children's magazine, Comic BomBom, from November 9, 2004, to May 11, 2005.
+Spider-Man J (スパイダーマンJ, Supaidāman J) is a manga by Yamanaka Akira, following the main character, known in all versions as Spider-Man J. It ran in the children's magazine, Comic BomBom, from November 9, 2004, to May 11, 2005.
 The manga is not connected to Ryoichi Ikegami's Spider-Man: The Manga and takes place in its independent continuity numbered as Earth-7041.

 Plot

 In the year 200X, a supervillain who goes by the name Lord Beaustius (Lord Gokibu in the Japanese version) wants to steal the fossil of the Insect King, 15 year-old Peter Parker (Kakeru Amano in the Japanese version) uses his new spider powers to become Spider-Man J, to prevent this from happening.
 During his time as a superhero, he meets Japanese versions of Elektra, Doctor Doom, Blade, and the Fantastic Four.

 The story does not provide an extensive introduction to the character like previous Spider-Man series published in Japan did.
-Daniel Stein, author of "Of Transcreations and Transpacific Adaptations: Investigating Manga Versions of Spider-Man", said that "no reintroduction of Spider-Man through a recap or revision of his origin story was necessary[...]".
+Daniel Stein, author of "Of Transcreations and Transpacific Adaptations: Investigating Manga Versions of Spider-Man", said that "no reintroduction of Spider-Man through a recap or revision of his origin story was necessary...".